MrMarlonM/project-turmeric/README.md

 ![Image of font open sans bold](documentation/open-sans-bold.webp)

 ### Colors
-For the colors were used a mixture of orange-yellowish colors together with a light-green background and even lighter green for contrast.
-The colors were taken to fit to the theme of the plant and look friendly whilst induce happiness when visiting the page.
+For the colors a mixture of orange-yellowish colors together with a light-green background and even lighter green for contrast was used.
+The colors were taken to fit the theme of the plant and look friendly whilst inducing happiness when visiting the page.

 ![Image of color background green](documentation/color-background-green.webp)
 ![Image of color header footer orange](documentation/color-header-footer-orange.webp)